 Celina watches over Club Assteroid on Vesta 4 when Mags is away.
-Celina first met her in 1938 when Mags inadvertently rescued her lost cat in England.
-They sailed together to the USA, to a club run by a friend of Celina’s family in Australia.
+They first met in 1938 when Mags rescued Celina’s lost cat in England.
+They sailed to the USA, to a club run by a friend of Celina’s Australian family.
 The club served as a distribution point for goods brought in illegally from overseas.

 Celina is the sweetest bad influence you can imagine.
-She loves Mags dearly, yet introduced her to all sorts of criminal activities in the early 1940s.
-After World War II, Celina joined her in France to help rebuild La Plaza Margareta.
-After Margareta’s death, Celina helped Mags establish their club on the asteroid Vesta 4.
+She loves Mags dearly yet introduced her to criminal activities in the early 1940s.
+After World War II, Celina joined Mags in France to help rebuild La Plaza Margareta.
+After Gramma Margareta’s death, Celina helped Mags establish the club on Vesta 4.

-Celina’s boyfriend Fuzzlow is the beatbox artist in The Psycho 78s, the house band at Club Assteroid where dancing, drinks, and mayhem characterize their shows.
+Celina’s boyfriend Fuzzlow is the beatbox artist in the Psycho 78s, the house band at Club Assteroid where dancing, drinks, and mayhem characterize the shows.
 Fuzzlow prowls the stage like a rage beast, but he wouldn’t hurt a hair on the girls’ heads—and not the cats’, either.
-Fuzzlow jokes with Meteor Mags, but the two of them see eye-to-eye on music and rocking out.
+Fuzzlow makes fun of Mags, but the two of them see eye-to-eye on music and rocking out.
 He engineered her piano album in 2026, and she set him and future 78s drummer Batalla on tour as Two Black Roses.
 The Psycho 78s formed as a result of that tour.

 The Psycho 78s drummer Batalla does not live on Vesta with the band.
 Rumor has it that the original sax player, Mr. Blistr, left the band after an argument with Batalla.

-Slim has sometimes claimed to be a descendent of Ching Shih, the most notorious female pirate of China, but no one has ever substantiated this claim.
-Ching is his family name, and his given name is Shuang (which means “jolly”).
-But ever since Mags nicknamed him “Slim,” he has enjoyed going by that moniker instead.
+Slim’s family name is Ching, and his given name is Shuang (which means “jolly”).
+But ever since Mags nicknamed him “Slim”, he has enjoyed that moniker instead.

-Kaufman, whose name means “merchant”, is one of Mags’ informants.
-He is a high-ranking administrator at the Port Authority in the Martian Warehousing Zone.
-Following the death of his wife prior to the beginning of the series, he has been a single father to his son, Anton.
+Kaufman is one of Mags’ informants.
+When the series begins, he is a high-ranking administrator at the Port Authority in the Martian Warehousing Zone, and a single father to his son, Anton.

 Because the Martian warehouses both supply and receive goods from mining operations in the Belt, and thus with Earth, Kaufman’s access to their data has been a goldmine for Mags.
-His work allows him to travel freely to places where he can covertly meet with Mags, such as Below The Belt Strip Club.
-She often pays him for his information in illegal music recordings from the black market, and he is a secret fan of The Psycho 78s.
+His work allowed him to travel freely to places where he can covertly meet with Mags, such as Below the Belt Strip Club.
+She often paid him for his information in illegal music recordings from the black market, and he is a secret fan of the Psycho 78s.

 Plutonian is a pirate radio DJ with a Siamese cat named Tesla.
 Mags and Patches rescued them from an attack by the forces of the Musical Freedoms Act (MFA) in 2027, on the same day the smuggler and her cat first met.

 Mags and Plutonian share a fondness for shotguns and a hatred for the MFA.
-Patches and Tesla became friends easily, although Tesla is not usually up for the kind of violent adventures Patches enjoys.
+Patches and Tesla became friends easily, although Tesla is not up for the violent adventures Patches enjoys.

-The four of them took up residence at Club Assteroid on Vesta 4 rather than return to Earth.
-Sarah’s extra-sensory talents proved instrumental in the struggle against the raging cyborg unleashed in Daughter of Lightning, and Mags likes to call her “my little angel.”
-Kala’s artistic talents, Suzie’s knack for agriculture, and Hyo-Sonn’s innate leadership skills make them valuable members of the anarchist utopia Mags seems hell-bent on establishing in the Asteroid Belt.
+The girls took up residence at Club Assteroid on Vesta 4 rather than return to Earth.
+Sarah’s extra-sensory talents proved instrumental in the struggle against the raging cyborg unleashed in Daughter of Lightning, and Mags likes to call her “my little angel”.
+Kala’s artistic talents, Suzi’s knack for agriculture, and Hyo-Sonn’s innate leadership skills make them valuable members of the anarchist utopia Mags is hellbent on establishing in the Asteroid Belt.

 In the course of her smuggling adventures, Mags comes into conflict with an alien empire encroaching on the Solar System.
 She calls them lizards, though the narrator calls them dragons.
-These alien reptiles consume all good in their path, and plenty of live mammals, too.
 Their imperial hierarchy first puts Mags at odds with low-level scumbags who like to watch other beings suffer.
-But their Commander takes a personal interest in her.
+But, their Commander takes a personal interest in her.

-Cragg enjoys playing with his food, which is almost always a live animal.
+Cragg enjoys playing with his food, which is usually a live animal.
 He subverts the dragons’ resources for his own vendetta against Meteor Mags.
-He uses a network of spies, bribes, and extortions to achieve his goals.
+He uses a network of spies, bribes, and extortion to achieve his goals.
 Cragg’s second-in-command, Major Dekarna, assists him in this pursuit.
-But not even Dekarna understands the full story of Cragg’s obsession until he details it for her in the story Red Metal at Dawn.
+But, not even Dekarna understands the full story of Cragg’s obsession until he details it for her in the story Red Metal at Dawn.